Financial-Times/ft-origami/docs/developer-guide/using-modules.md

 There are three steps to getting an Origami module working on your page properly:

-1. Get the module JS and CSS onto your page using either a manual build process, or the Build Service
+1. Get the module's JS and CSS onto your page using either a manual build process, or the Build Service
-1. Add module HTML
+1. Add the module's HTML
 1. Take care of the experience for older browsers

 If you want to work through these steps, the jumping off point is this guide: